 To help provide a positive, productive, and safe learning environment, the School has established a Code of Conduct for all of its students to follow, with the support of their parents/guardians.
 While the School cannot anticipate and list every example of impermissible conduct or every example of expected appropriate conduct, the School intends for the Code of Conduct to help students and their parents/guardians understand the general parameters of student conduct.
-The full Code of Conduct is included at the end of this handbook and must be signed by each student and their parent(s) and returned to school.
+The full Code of Conduct is included at the end of this handbook and must be signed by each student and their parent(s) and returned to school through your Enrollment/Re-enrollment Packet.